-3. The classification of substances by type of hazard was developed to meet technical conditions while at the same time minimizing interference with existing regulations.
+4. The classification of substances by type of hazard was developed to meet technical conditions while at the same time minimizing interference with existing regulations.
 It should be noted that the numerical order of the classes does not indicate the degree of danger.

-4. The objective of the definitions is to establish which substances are dangerous and in which class, according to their specific characteristics, they should be included.
+5. The objective of the definitions given in 2.0.1.1 and in the first section of chapters 2.1 to 2.9 is to establish which substances are dangerous and in which class, according to their specific characteristics, they should be included.
 These definitions are intended to provide criteria which should be possible to follow in the various national and international regulations.

-5. When these definitions are used with the list of proper shipping names for dangerous goods, they provide guidance to those who are responsible for classifying substances; and a notable degree of standardization while retaining a flexibility that allows diverse situations to be taken into account.
+6. When these definitions are used with the list of proper shipping names for dangerous goods, they provide guidance to those who are responsible for classifying substances; and a notable degree of standardization while retaining a flexibility that allows diverse situations to be taken into account.
 Classifications for substances in the Model Regulations are made on the basis of consideration of data submitted to the TDG Sub-Committee by governments, intergovernmental organizations and other international organizations in the form recommended in Figure 1 of the Model Regulations.
 However, the actual data submitted are not formally endorsed by the TDG Sub-Committee.